jholdstock/vspd/docs/deployment.md

     $ go run ./cmd/vspadmin writeconfig
     ```

-1. Use [vspadmin](./cmd/vspadmin) to initialized a vpsd databse.
+1. Use [vspadmin](./cmd/vspadmin) to initialize a vpsd databse.
 The xpub key to
    be used for collecting fees must be passed in as an argument.

     ```no-highlight
     $ go run ./cmd/vspadmin createdatabase tpubVppjaMjp8GEW...
     ```

-1. Once the database is initialized, vspd can be started for normal operation.
+1. Once the database is initialized and required fields in the config file have
+   been entered, vspd can be started for normal operation.

 1. Configure nginx with SSL and set up reverse proxy to forward requests to the
    vspd process. nginx must also set the `X-Forwarded-For` header to make vspd